Whales all year!

-- Snack bar and beverages
+- Snack bar and beverages available for purchase

 Our Whale Guarantee

 Join us as we observe part of the longest migration of any mammal on earth!
 Reaching up to 45 ft. in length and weighing up to 40 tons, Gray Whales depart from their summer feeding grounds in Alaska and migrate south along the west coast to the isolated lagoons of Baja California, Mexico to mate and give birth.
 We are lucky enough to see both the south and northbound migraters up until the end of April.
 Although we are just one passing point along their route, Gray Whales travel up to 12,000 miles, roundtrip, on an annual basis!
 Because they hug the coast during their migration, we can spot these gentle giants within only a few miles from the coast!